 Are Catholicism and Yoga mutually exclusive?

-I know that western Catholicism can seem really superficial and stiff when compared to the organic feeling of Yoga.
-Of course the Church has had many failings, but underneath the surface of these cold stone Church buildings, is the richness of Christ in the Eucharist, and you need nothing else.
-Jesus knows every spiritual button in your body.
-There are some fantastic Christ-centred Catholic communities springing up, that blow the doors off the mysticism found in Yoga.
-Try a monastery.
+Western Catholicism can seem superficial and stiff compared to Yoga.
+The Church has had many failings, but underneath the surface is the richness of Christ in the Eucharist, and you need nothing else.
+Jesus knows every spiritual channel in your body.

 Vatican position paper on the New Age (opens to a new window)